iamdtms/iamdtms/README.md

 # Dohány Tamás

-🎨 frontend designer 💻 information technology specialist
+🎨 web/frontend designer 💻 web/IT specialist

 He has a strong background in various aspects of information technology and web design, showcasing his work on platforms like GitHub, CodePen and Medium.